History of Netherlands in Timeline

 2016: Netherlands Tops Euro Health Consumer Index

-In 2016, the Netherlands maintained its top position in the annual Euro Health Consumer Index (EHCI), scoring 916 out of 1,000 points.
-The EHCI compares healthcare systems in Europe.
+In 2016, the Netherlands secured the top position in the annual Euro Health Consumer Index (EHCI), which compares healthcare systems in Europe, with a score of 916 out of 1,000 points.

 In 2016, the Netherlands was ranked 2nd in the Global Enabling Trade Report.